 - Grilled Vegetable and Goat Cheese Sandwiches from Leite's Culinaria

-- Three-Cheese Grilled Cheese from Leite's Culinaria
+- Homemade Pastrami from Leite's Culinaria

 Pastrami Sandwich Recipe © 2012 Leslie Mackie.
 Photo © 2012 Jim Henkens.
 All rights reserved.